 With the popularity of Internet-connected things, developers have to produce more and more Internet of Things (IoT) devices.
 However, with such mass production, one important part is left behind.
 Security.
 A lot of IoT devices lack basic security and thus are vulnerable to attack, which crooks are happy to take advantage of.
 IoT devices lacking security can be take over and turned into a giant botnet, which could be used steal data, DDoS and brute force attacks.
 Three of the biggest botnets, for example, are speculated to take over at least a million devices a month.
 Many of those devices could be much harder to take over if they had even the most basic security.
 The lack of proper security is especially worrying because those giant botnets could cause a lot of damage.

-Developers will be forced to tighten up the security for their IoT devices, but the lack of clear guidelines could make it difficult.
+Developers will be forced to tighten up the security for their unified communications and collaborations, but the lack of clear guidelines could make it difficult.
 Companies need clear regulations that would force them to secure their products.
 Without them, we could be seeing millions of potentially vulnerable devices that can easily be taken advantage of.

 Ransomware will continue to dominate but targets may shift